mvenghaus/filament-plugin-translatable-inline/README.md

 Sometimes you might want the field to be required, but only for the primary language.
 For example, if you set the TextInput to 'required,' it applies to all language variants.
 This is where this option comes into play.
 It removes the 'required' validation for all other languages except the primary one.

+#### requireLocales

+If you have more than one required locales you can pass an array to this method.

 ## Tipps & Hints

 ### Validation